strapi/documentation/docs/developer-docs/latest/development/plugins/graphql.md

 By default Strapi create [REST endpoints](/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md#api-endpoints) for each of your content types.
 With the GraphQL plugin, you will be able to add a GraphQL endpoint to fetch and mutate your content.

 :::strapi Looking for the GraphQL API documentation?
-The [GraphQL API reference](/developer-docs/latest/developer-resources/database-apis-reference/graphql-api.md) describes queries and mutations to interact with Strapi using GraphQL.
+The [GraphQL API reference](/developer-docs/latest/developer-resources/database-apis-reference/graphql-api.md) describes queries, mutations and parameters you can use to interact with your API using Strapi's GraphQL plugin.
 :::

 ## Usage